The Center for Jewish History's staff, scholars, and partners are available to speak on a variety of subjects and current events. Meet them here.

 Dr. Brent received his B.A. from Columbia University, and attended the University of Chicago, where he earned his Master’s in English Literature and his Ph.D.

-Joel J. Levy is the president and chief executive officer of the Center for Jewish History.
-He joined the Center in 2014 and in his role, he leads the organization and works closely with the five partner organizations to advance their initiatives to illuminate history for today’s experience.
-He also heads the Center’s development and organizational initiatives and oversees scholarship, public engagement, and cultural programming projects.
+Joel J. Levy is the immediate past president of the Center for Jewish History.
+He joined the Center in 2014 and in his role, he led the organization and worked closely with the five partner organizations to advance their initiatives to illuminate history for today’s experience.
+He also was head of the Center’s development and organizational initiatives and oversaw scholarship, public engagement, and cultural programming projects.

 Before joining the Center, Levy was the director of development at the Vera Institute of Justice from 2009 – 2014, where he led fundraising and development efforts in support of the organization’s mission to make justice systems fairer, and more effective.
 Prior to that, he was the New York regional director for the Anti-Defamation League from 2001-2009.
 He led the New York state’s efforts to protect civil rights for all.
 And, after being stationed in Berlin with the United States Foreign Service Levy was appointed as the founding chairman for Germany of The Ronald S. Lauder Foundation.
 He was simultaneously co-managing director of the SHOAH Visual History Foundation.

 Levy received multiple honor awards for his distinguished Foreign Service career, including the Foreign Service Superior Honor Award.
 In addition to his Germany appointment, he also served in Malta, Tanzania, and Romania.
 He was a Peace Corps Volunteer in South Korea, and published two education books while stationed there.
 Levy is on the board of Youth Bridge New York, and is a member of the American Foreign Service Association.
 He is a founding member of the RIAS Berlin Commission and the Friends of America House, Berlin.
 He was also the founding president of the Foreign Service Youth Foundation.